-All impairment losses are recognized in the comprehensive income statement.
+All impairment losses are recognized in the statement of income.

 An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognized.
-The reversal of the impairment in respect of the discounted financial assets is recognized in the comprehensive income statement.
+The reversal of the impairment in respect of the discounted financial assets is recognized in the statement of income.